 Treatment may include: Behavioral therapy—This focuses on behavior modifications that can be made to improve fluency.Speech therapy—A primary goal of this type of therapy is to slow the rate of speech.

 There is little evidence to support the use of drugs to improve speech fluency.

 There are no guidelines to prevent stuttering.
-But, early recognition and treatment may minimize or prevent a life-long problem.
+However, early recognition and treatment may minimize or prevent a life-long problem.

-Bothe AK, Davidow JH, Bramlett RE, et al. Stuttering treatment research 1970-2005:I. Systematic review incorporating trial quality assessment of behavioral, cognitive, and related approaches.
+Bothe AK, Davidow JH, et al. Stuttering treatment research 1970-2005:I. Systematic review incorporating trial quality assessment of behavioral, cognitive, and related approaches.